 For some travelers, simply earning points and miles on purchases and then redeeming for travel purchases can provide excellent value.

-For example, the Chase Sapphire Preferred® Card offers two points per $1 spent on travel and dining at restaurants — five points on travel booked through Chase Ultimate Rewards®.
-The card also offers three points per $1 on groceries and dining, plus one point per $1 spent on all other purchases.
+For example, the Chase Sapphire Preferred® Card offers two points per $1 spent on travel and three points per $1 spent on dining (and five points on travel booked through Chase Ultimate Rewards®).
+The card also offers three points per $1 on online grocery purchases and select streaming services, plus one point per $1 spent on all other purchases.
 Those points are worth 1.25 cents each when redeemed for travel through Chase Ultimate Rewards.
 Depending on how you typically spend and redeem points, you might get more than enough value every year to make up for the card’s $95 annual fee.

 People who are loyal to a particular airline or hotel brand can get value from a travel card, too.
 The Marriott Bonvoy Boundless® Credit Card offers six points per $1 spent at participating Marriott Bonvoy hotels, three points per $1 spent on combined restaurant, gas station and grocery store purchases (on up to $6,000 spent each year), and two points per $1 spent on all other purchases.
 If you earn enough points to redeem for an award night, you might save enough money to make up for the card’s $95 annual fee.

 Getting value from travel perks

 A collection of credit card perks can justify a card’s annual fee even before factoring in any savings from point or mile redemptions.
 Sometimes, these benefits have clear, specific values that can immediately make up for some of the cost of an annual fee.
 But others are only valuable depending on whether (or how often) you intend to use them.